ChristianHart2019/snoTEL-metSIM-SUMMA-workflow/README.md

 # snoTEL-metSIM-SUMMA-workflow
 This document a describes a workflow that:
 -	Acquires meteorological data from the USDA’s Snow Telemetry Data Collection Network (snoTEL) and the North American Land Data Assimilation System (NLDAS)
--	Formats this data for use in forcing metSIM, a metrological simulator used for hydrologic modelling that mimics daily forcing data and disaggregates it at a sub-daily time scale.
+-	Formats this data for use in forcing metSIM, a metrological simulator that mimics daily forcing data and disaggregates it at a sub-daily time scale.
 -	Runs metSIM simulations and formats the resulting reanalysis data into meteorological forcings form SUMMA (Structure for Unifying Multiple Modelling Alternatives (Clarke et al., 2015))
 -	Creates file control scripts and attribute files for initializing point scale SUMMA runs.
 -	And eventually compares SUMMA model output with snoTEL SWE and snowdepth data